DavidVickers/Event-Listener/README.md

 In the Eventlister.js

-onst platformEvents = []   is a list of the events ( sheild events or other including platform Evetns tht you want to listend for. by default ALL availble sheild event types are scuscribed to )
+const platformEvents = []   is a list of the events ( sheild events or other including platform Evetns tht you want to listend for. by default ALL availble sheild event types are scuscribed to )
 NOTE   platform events take the form MyPlatformEventName__e

 For change data capture you need to make sure any objects you try to listen to have been selected in you Change data capture set up in the Salesforce platform